Contribute to nature conservation

 have measurable outcomes

 Wild Lab Projects is a nonprofit dedicated to nature conservation, citizen science and regenerative traveling.
 Regenerative means that the participants who join our projects leave a net-positive impact on the place they visit.
-One important rules for our projects: the outcome must be real and measurable.
+One important rule for our projects: the outcome must be real and measurable.

 Our Shared Responsibility